NikhithaMara/AstroShop-DevOps-Project-for-an-Astronomy-E-Commerce-Platform/README.md

 For local development and testing, Docker is great.
 But for production, I used a managed Kubernetes service (Elastic Kubernetes Service(EKS)) to ensure
 Stability, Scalability, High availability and Easier maintenance and disaster recovery

-#### 🔍 For a detailed explanation of Monolithic/Microservice architecture & Proxies, please check the Prerequisites folder.
+#### 🔍 For a detailed explanation of Monolithic/Microservice architecture & Proxies, please check the Prerequisites folder also every service used as seperate folder with detailed explanation.

 #### ✅ Challenges Faced & Resolved